Last Updated: 7/16/22 – Planning Your Travel Photos

 Step 2: Map Out the Shots

-Once you have a clear understanding of the locations you are traveling to, and have an idea of what shots you want to take when you are there, the next step in the planning process is to figure out where you need to be to take those shots.
+Once you have a clear understanding of the locations you are traveling to and have an idea of what shots you want to take when you are there, the next step in the process for planning your travel photos is to figure out where you need to be to take those shots.
 For instance, in my initial research, I have determined that I would like to photograph Machu Picchu from the following perspective (see the image below).